owtf/ptp/docs/source/contribute.rst

 Default :meth:`is_mine` method
 ==============================

-The :class:`libptp.report.AbstractReport` already defines the default behavior of the :meth:`libptp.report.AbstractReport.is_mine` class method.
+:class:`libptp.report.AbstractReport` already defines the default behavior of the :meth:`libptp.report.AbstractReport.is_mine` class method.
 It consists in finding the first file matching the `filename` regex parameter and go through each of its parsers in order to find the right one.

-What we need to do is specify shuch filename regex and which parsers are availables.
+What we need to do is specify such filename regex and which parsers are availables.

 .. code-block:: python